Azure/aks-baseline-windows/Scenarios/AKS-Secure-Baseline-PrivateCluster/Terraform/04-network-hub.md

    ```
 3. In the portal, navigate to Settings-> DNS servers
 4. Choose Custom, input your domain controller's IP address and hit Save.
-5. Restart your domain controller to propagate the new DNS settings.Default values for the network resource group and VM names used in example below.
+5. Restart your domain controller to propagate the new DNS settings.
+Default values for the network resource group and VM name used in example below.
    ```PowerShell
    az vm restart -g "aks-HUB" -n "svr-dev-dc"
    ```